keathmilligan/keathmilligan.github.io/_posts/2022-03-09-obsidian-plugin-cross-platform-testing.md

 <!--more-->

-> If you're new to Obsidian plugin development, checkout the [Obsidian Plugin Developer Docs](https://marcus.se.net/obsidian-plugin-docs/getting-started/create-your-first-plugin).
+> If you're new to Obsidian plugin development, check out the [Obsidian Plugin Developer Docs](https://marcus.se.net/obsidian-plugin-docs/getting-started/create-your-first-plugin).
 This guide assumes you are familiar with the basics.

 When developing a plugin for [Obsidian](https://obsidian.md/), it is important to make sure it behaves correctly on all of the platform types that it is going to run on.
 While most plugins that work on desktop will *probably* work OK in other environments, there's no way of knowing for sure without testing first.
 And it isn't uncommon to discover issues that are unique to mobile or a specific platform.

 # Setup your environment

-Prepare your plugin development environment.
 For testing on multiple platforms, you'll need some sort of synchronization method available.
 I use [Obsidian Sync](https://obsidian.md/sync), but other methods will also work.

 ## Create and configure a test vault